-Work package no.5: Improving international and regional cooperation around identifying and combating trafficking of falsified medicines and medicinal products.
+Work package no.5: Improving international and regional cooperation around identifying and combating trafficking of substandard and falsified medical products.

-> As part of the MEDISAFE project, a regional conference was organized on transnational organized crime related to falsified and substandard medicines and medicinal products in collaboration with the Eastern Africa Police Chiefs Cooperation Organization (EAPCCO) Secretariat East Africa.
+As part of the MEDISAFE project, a regional conference was organized on transnational organized crime related to falsified and substandard medicines and medicinal products in collaboration with the Eastern Africa Police Chiefs Cooperation Organization (EAPCCO) Secretariat East Africa.
 The conference took place 26-28 September 2022 in Dar es Salaam, Tanzania, and brought together 10 MEDISAFE partner countries.

 The main objective of the conference was to inform governments about the link between trafficking of falsified and substandard medicines and medicinal products and transnational organized crime.
 The aim was also to present effective responses to crimes of this kind.